-Man…it feels so good to see all these lady body positive influencers and bloggers killing the game!
+Man…it feels so good to see all these lady body positive influencers and bloggers killing the game, I just love to repost on instagram when I see their stuff!
 Their love for their bodies is inspiring and am glad to be amongst them…but it also has made me realize something.
 I believe myself to be a influencer.
 An influencer of fashion and style but also on health and loving on your body hard.
 Yet, I’ve still been shying away from posting certain pictures with certain angles.
 The pictures that highlight the most curvaceous parts of my body.
 You know…those super sexy looking ones.
 So, I’m changing up my style, mentally.

 Lately, I’ve been thinking a lot about the word “sexy,” what it means to me and how I shy away from it physically.
 I think a lot about the kinds of pictures I take, the pictures I choose to publish, and the way I choose dress in public.
 I’ve learned to not want to feel sexy walking down the street, well, because of #MeToo.
 The only place that I desire to be sexy is when I’m in the presence of someone I’m dating or if I’m by myself in my house.
 I love being sexy!
 My body has always felt private and not for the world to see and I still feel this way to some extent but it’s hindering me of my full potential of feeling totally free.

 I change what I wear to downplay my sexiness or sensuality and quite honestly, I’m tired of living for other people out of fear of judgement or ridicule.
 I haven’t been completely honest with myself or with you all.
 I’m taking back all that has robbed me of living in my truth.
 Showing my body is not selling out.
 It’s not to gain attention or to be boastful.
 It is my body and is still worthy of being respected even if I show my more of my body…all of my body.